Uveitis and PsA | MyPsoriasisTeam

 Posterior Uveitis

-As its name suggests, posterior uveitis — also known as choroiditis — causes inflammation in the choroid, or back portion of the uvea.
+Posterior uveitis — also known as choroiditis — causes inflammation in the choroid (back portion of the uvea).
 This rare form of uveitis may affect the retina and optic nerve, potentially leading to permanent vision loss.

 Panuveitis